-Note: I am not willing to register postcards I do not receive because it's part of the dynamics of sending snail mail, and it is against Postcrossing's rule.
+Note: I don't register postcards I do not receive because it's part of the dynamics of sending snail mail, and it is against Postcrossing's rule.

 Hi, my name is Dina.
 I'm a clinical psychologist and lecturer in a Psychology Department in a university in Jakarta, Indonesia.
 I'm currently pursuing my PhD, doing research in Indonesia and in the Netherlands, so if you have any experiences or advice to give to me regarding pursuing higher education, please share it with me!
 My research topic is Expressive Writing, a psychological intervention to alleviate stress and negative emotions.